warmsignull/river-config/README.md

 This repository delivers a full River compositor experience tailored for Arch Linux (and derivatives).
 It includes:

-- Modular configuration with launcher/terminal/theme toggles, per-style accenting, notification controls, wallpaper automation, and debug/default modes.
+- Modular configuration with launcher/terminal/theme toggles, per-style accenting (Waybar, Mako, launchers), notification controls, wallpaper automation, and debug/default modes.
 - Helper daemons for battery alerts, clipboard scrubbing, privacy toggles, idle locking, and dark-theme synchronisation.
 - Installation scripts that pull in Wayland prerequisites (portals, PipeWire/WirePlumber, seatd) and copy the configuration tree into `~/.config/river/`.